STATOR

 / State coupled to UI

-In most modern frameworks, your application's state lives inside the component tree.
-Hooks attach to components, providers wrap them, and stores subscribe to component instances.
+In most frameworks your state lives inside the component tree.
+Hooks attach to components, providers wrap them, stores subscribe to instances.
+Move a piece of logic and you rewire components; test a transition and you need a fake DOM.
+State should be its own thing, not a property of where it happens to be read.

 / Shipping the renderer to the client